seb369/landuse_comm_assembly/README.md

 This repository contains the code for analysis and figure generatation for the paper:

-Barnett SE, Youngblut ND, Buckley DH, *In press* Soil characteristics and land-use drive bacterial community assembly patterns, *FEMS Microbiology Ecology*, fiz194, doi: [10.1093/femsec/fiz194](https://doi.org/10.1093/femsec/fiz194)
+Barnett SE, Youngblut ND, Buckley DH.
+Soil characteristics and land-use drive bacterial community assembly patterns, *FEMS Microbiology Ecology*, 2020;96(1):fiz194, doi: [10.1093/femsec/fiz194](https://doi.org/10.1093/femsec/fiz194)

 ## Contents
 Here is a brief description of each of the files: